hexanal/fredmercy-blog/src/content/en/blog/2021/04/08/simplify.md

 edited: 2021-04-09 @ 1:04pm
 ---

+> Hey there!
+I combined two posts in one here; it's a long one, and it's about **“a sustainable low-tech web”**, I guess?

-`2:14pm:` In my forever quest for a sustainable website [note: By which I denote a website that can be maintained and kept online and "accessible"], I've been trying to simplify everything about this website.
+`2021-04-08 @ 2:14pm:` In my forever quest for a sustainable website (note: By which I denote a website that can be maintained and kept online and "accessible"), I've been trying to simplify everything about this website.

 It's still quite complicated, I think.
 First of all: it won't run on PC.
 I've tried it and the non tech-savvy person won't be able to install it; because right now this website can't run **without having to install many other programs first**.